Esri/geodev-hackerlabs/design/apply_vector_basemap/lab.md

 ### Vector Basemaps

-Esri has introduced a new set of [vector basemaps](http://www.arcgis.com/home/search.html?q=owner:esri%20type:tile%20layer) now in beta release.
+Esri has introduced vector basemaps.
 There are several benefits to vector basemaps including high-res displays, smaller and easier to update and the ability to customize the look and feel of the basemaps.
-You can see them live [here](http://www.arcgis.com/home/search.html?q=owner:esri_vector).
+You can see them live [here](http://www.arcgis.com/home/search.html?q=owner:esri%20type:tile%20layer).

 In this lab you will swap your basemap with your favorite vector basemap.